 Where the design community meets.

-Design Community Manager Joined about 4 years ago
+Design Community Manager Joined over 5 years ago

 Hey Justin!
 Thanks for the super helpful feedback.
 I would love to chat more with you 1-1 on how we can fix these issue for you and your team.
 It sucks when the tools we rely on aren't living up to our expectations, and.
 I hate that we are doing that to y'all now.